userflux/browser-js/README.md

         - `clicks` - Capture clicks
         - `all` - Capture all of the above events
     - `allowCookies` - A boolean indicating whether or not to allow cookies.
 Defaults to `true`
-    - `autoEnrich` - A boolean indicating whether or not to automatically enrich events with additional information such as location and device properties.
+    - `autoEnrich` - A boolean indicating whether or not to automatically enrich events with location and device properties.
 Defaults to `true`
     - `defaultTrackingProperties` - An object containing any default properties to be sent with every event.
 Defaults to an empty object

 ## 3. Tracking events